10 Payroll Terms To Learn Before Doing Payroll

 Want to do your own payroll for your business?
 It's tricky and the payroll/payroll tax process involves a whole new vocabulary.
 Everything about payroll and payroll taxes is specific and bound by IRS regulations.

-So, before you begin working on the payroll process, here are some terms you will need to know.
-I have tried to simplify and explain these terms as much as possible, to help you with the process.
+So, before you begin working on the payroll process, these are some terms you will need to know.

-- The financial records of a company relating to the payment of wages and salaries to employees, (as in "the payroll department," or
+- The financial records of a company relating to the payment of wages and salaries to employees

-Gross pay for salaried employees is stated as an annual amount.
+For salaried employees, gross pay is stated as an annual amount.
 To determine gross pay for a pay period, the annual salary is divided by the number of pay periods in the year.